-In connection with certain of the Company's collaboration agreements and consulting arrangements, the Company has issued warrants to purchase shares of common stock.
-As of March 31, 2016, and December 31, 2015, warrants to purchase 394,697 shares of common stock were outstanding.
+As of June 30, 2016, and December 31, 2015, warrants to purchase 758,347 shares of common stock were outstanding.
 These warrants were fair valued at each issuance date using the Black-Scholes option pricing model.
-The warrants are subject to re-measurement at each reporting period until the measurement date is reached.
+Warrants for which a measurement has not been reached are subject to re-measurement at each reporting period until the measurement date is reached.
 Expense is recognized on a straight-line basis over the expected service period or at the date of issuance, if there is not a service period.
-Expense for the three months ended March 31, 2016, was offset by reduction in estimated fair value resulting in a net reduction to expense of \$249,218.

-The Company issued no warrants in connection with collaboration agreements and consulting services during the three months ended March 31, 2016 and 2015.
+Expense for the six months ended June 30, 2016, was \$1.1 million including the incremental value recognized for the warrant modification.
+The Company issued no warrants in connection with collaboration agreements and consulting services during the three and six months ended June 30, 2015.